AnalyzerREST/python-tradingview-ta/docs/usage.md

 ```

 ### Time Created, Symbol, Exchange, and Screener
 Details about the analysis.
-Most of them are values that you set before.
+Most of them are values that you set previously.

 #### Time Created
 ```python